Aswerty12/itquizshow/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.2.

+## Environments

+You're going to have to create your own environment files within the environment folder.
+Create a firebase application and get the firebaseConfig variable from your firebase project settings, as well as setting up the emulators within the development environment.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.